Who are we?

 In 1976 Grandfather Maurice Fra moved our farm to organic farming.

 Pioneer of this natural agriculture, he distinguished himself from the competition.
 He created in the same time with other producers the appellation of origin control (AOC) to protect the quality of our lavender produced in Haute Provence, its origin and culture.
 Following a standardization of the signs of quality at the European level, A.O.C. becomes A.O.P.
 (Protected Designation of Origin).

-It was my father Lionel Fra, who created the association APAL (Association of Producers of Lavender Essential Oil AOC from Haute Provence).
+Then, it's Lionel Fra, who created the association APAL (Association of Producers of Lavender Essential Oil AOC from Haute Provence).
 She currently manages all PDO lavender.